Mattb709/S3Hunter/README.md

 ## **Sample Output**

 ## **Disclaimer**
 This tool is for authorized security testing and educational purposes only.
-Never scan systems without explicit permission.
 The author accepts no liability for misuse of this software.

 ## **📜 License**
 MIT License – Free for personal and commercial use.